JohnAlJazz/Messenger-encryptor/README.md

 # messenger-encryptor
-This is my messenger encryptor.
+This is a messenger encryptor.

 The messenger handles various source => destination messages as follows: